• Skip to primary navigation

 These can be served in the traditional way or used as meatballs in other recipes.

-• With Rice or Bread (dill rice, whole wheat naan) along with roasted vegetables (oven roasted okra, Asian roasted eggplant), chana dal, tomato cucumber salad, pickles, olives, etc.
+• With Rice or Bread (dill rice, jeweled rice, whole wheat naan) along with roasted vegetables (oven roasted okra, Asian roasted eggplant), chana dal, tomato cucumber salad, pickles, olives, etc.

 • Sandwiches: You can fill pita pockets with koftas, vegetables, dressing and pickles.
 Or make wraps with lavash.